microsoft/MPPC23-Power-Apps/lab3/README.md

 ## Task 1: Create your first pipeline

 In this task, you will create your first pipeline.
-The `Deployment Pipeline Configuration` app will be used for that.
+The `Deployment Pipeline Configuration` app that you installed in lab 1 will be used for that.

+Go to the [maker portal](https://make.powerapps.com), and make sure you are in the `Prod` environment.

 ![](./assets/prod-env-pipelines-installed.png)

-Make sure to select that app in the [maker portal](https://make.powerapps.com) and make sure to play the app.
+Select the `Deployment Pipeline Configuration` app and make sure to play it.

 This will open the app in a new tab: